openssl/openssl/doc/designs/quic-design/quic-ackm.md

     /* The packet number of the transmitted packet. */ QUIC_PN pkt_num;

-    /* THe number of bytes in the packet which was sent. */ size_t num_bytes;
+    /* The number of bytes in the packet which was sent. */ size_t num_bytes;

     /* The time at which the packet was sent. */